-Explosions hit two Sri Lankan churches, two hotels at Easter: police
+Easter Day bomb blasts kill more than 20 in Sri Lankan churches, hotels

-COLOMBO (Reuters) - Two Sri Lankan churches and two hotels were hit by explosions on Easter Sunday, wounding several people, police sources said.
+COLOMBO (Reuters) - Easter Day bomb blasts at three Sri Lankan churches and three hotels killed more than 20 people and wounded nearly 300, a hospital official and police sources said.

+Colombo National Hospital Director Samindi Samrakoon said she knew of at least 20 deaths and 280 people injured.

+A police spokesman said that three churches and three hotels were hit.

-The hotels and one of the churches are in the nation’s capital Colombo.
-The other church is in Negombo, north of Colombo.
+At least two of the hotels and one of the churches are in the capital, Colombo.
+Another church is in Negombo, north of Colombo.

 A source in the police bomb squad said that one of the explosions was at St Anthony’s Church in Kochcikade, Colombo.
-“Our people are engaged in evacuating the casualties,” the source said.

 Sources from two leading tourist hotels in Colombo also confirmed the explosions but did not give any details.